13nadim/movie-database-tool/README.md

 ## Overview

 Second-year university module submission for **Professional Development**.
 A Movie Database Tool delivered as a React Native app with a **RESTful API** in a **Scrum-based Agile team**.

 A group project.
 Users can search for movies and view detailed descriptions.
-Contributed to **code reviews, debugging, and collaborative problem-solving**, improving software quality and showcasing teamwork and professional development skills.
+Contributed to **code reviews, debugging and collaborative problem-solving**, improving software quality and showcasing teamwork and professional development skills.

 ---